 From Jan.
 2013 to March 2014, Wall served as the men’s soccer assistant coach at Belmont Abbey College and the associate director of coaching for U11-U14 boys at Waxhaw Soccer Club.

 In 2012, he was the director of soccer operations for the men’s soccer squad at Gardner-Webb University in Boiling Springs, N.C.

 “I want to thank President Buxton, and Vice President McPhail for this tremendous opportunity.
 I am excited to be part of the Bobcat family, and the men's soccer program,” said Wall.
 “I hope to build on the momentum that Coach Squires and Rusling have established for the program going into this season.
 This group of student-athletes I am inheriting are optimistic and are hungry to take this program to the next level, and as a coach, you cannot ask for anything more.”

-Wall is a Gardner-Webb graduate in sport management and has earned his USSF “C” license, NSCAA Goalkeeping Level I certification and NSCAA Junior Level VI diploma.
+Wall is a Gardner-Webb graduate in sport management, and has earned his USSF “C” license, and NSCAA Goalkeeping Level I and II certifications.

 Lowther joined the LMC men's soccer coaching staff in August 2016.